domogami/domogami.github.io/content/My Experiences/College at UCSD.md

 ## Life at Revelle College

-// TODO - Revelle was pretty great
+// TODO - Revelle was pretty great.
+The first time I felt a true sense of independence.

 ## Overall Experience